-Various statistical measures were computed to evaluate model performance both at individual monitoring sites and as a group in the three geographical sub-regions.
+- 5 Various statistical measures were computed to evaluate model performance both at individual monitoring sites and as a group in the three geographical sub-regions.
 Three sets of statistics were evaluated: based on hourly, daily averaged, and seasonally (July-to-September) averaged data.
-Table 4 presents the results of the hourly based, regional (sector) statistical analysis using a few selected evaluation metrics chosen to characterise overall model performance for each of the criteria pollutants, while all- three sets of the statistical metrics (hourly, daily, and seasonal) are shown in supplementary materials (Table S1), based on hourly data ("Hly"), daily averages ("Dly"), and averages over the full July to-September period ("Snl").
+Table 4 presents the results of the hourly based, regional (sector) statistical analysis using a few selected evaluation metrics chosen to characterise overall model performance for each of the criteria pollutants, while all three sets of the statistical metrics (hourly, daily, and seasonal) are shown in supplementary materials - 10 (Table S1).
 The statistical evaluation metrics are defined in Appendix A.